MB3hel/AUVControlBoard/math/README.md

 `motor_control_math.py` is an implementation of the motor control math using numpy.
 It is used for prototyping / testing.

-`c_math` is a C implementation of the required math (can be used directly in embedded firmware later).

 ## Coordinate System Definition